kbialek/ulauncher-bitwarden/README.md

 chmod 600 $BW_SESSION_FILE
 cat /dev/stdin > $BW_SESSION_FILE
 ```
+In this case `Session store command` property must be set to absolute path of the script.

-And later use it in the command line
+Now you can use it in the command line
 ```shell script
 export BW_SESSION=$(cat ~/.bw-session)
 bw list items